-Dr. Reeves’ research is focused on improving the delivery of preventive care to children with chronic conditions.
+Dr. Reeves' research is focused on improving the delivery of preventive care to children with chronic conditions.
 This work includes identifying opportunities for improvement for recommended preventive care among children with sickle cell disease, such as receipt of transcranial Doppler screening, appropriate antibiotic prophylaxis, and use of hydroxyurea therapy.
-She also partnered with the Michigan Department of Health and Human Services to identify children with sickle cell trait in Michigan, as well as any negative health related consequences associated with this carrier status.
-In addition, Dr. Reeves is active in collaboration with the Quality Measurement, Evaluation, Testing, Review, and Implementation Consortium (Q-METRIC) to assess the quality of care provided to children with chronic condition such as sickle cell disease and asthma.
+She currently holds a Career Development Award (K01) from the National Heart, Lung, and Blood Institute.
+Dr. Reeves is a Co-Investigator with the Quality Measurement, Evaluation, Testing, Review, and Implementation Consortium (QMETRIC); in this project, she develops and tests quality measures to assess the care provided to children with sickle cell disease.

 PhD, Epidemiologic Sciences, University of Michigan, 2013